CydNoxzed/webferea2/README.md

+> [!IMPORTANT]
+> This repository moved to https://codeberg.org/noxzed/webferea2
+> and will no longer receive any updates on github.com

 # Webferea2

 This is a web single-user counterpart to the GTK+ news aggregator [Liferea](https://lzone.de/liferea/ "Liferea").
 Webferea syncs the sqlite-database of Liferea over http on a server which runs your Webferea instance.
 You can read selected feeds over the webinterface and flag their items as *read* or *marked*.
 On the next sync, the flags are applied to your local sqlite-database of Liferea and the merged database will be uploaded to the server again.